About Route Tables

 eni-11111111

-• A Virtual Private gateway (VGW): This enables instances in your subnet to direct traffic to a distant network using a VPN or DirectLink connection.
-To do so, you need to add a route with the CIDR block of the distant network as destination and the ID of a VGW attached to your VPC as target, and create a VPN or DirectLink connection using this VGW.
+A virtual gateway (VGW): This enables VMs in your Subnet to direct traffic to a distant network using a VPN or DirectLink connection.
+To do so, you need to add a route with the CIDR block of the distant network as destination and the ID of a VGW attached to your Net as target, and create a VPN or DirectLink connection using this VGW.
 For more information, see VPN Connections and DirectLink.

 local